Constraints on dark matter annihilation from the FAST observation of the Coma Berenices dwarf galaxy: Abstract

 \section{Abstract}

 The Galactic center $\gamma$-ray excess, detected by the Fermi-LAT, is a very attractive tentative signal from dark matter annihilation.
-Searching for associated synchrotron emissions could test the dark matter interpretation for this excess.
-We point the Five-hundred-meter Aperture Spherical radio Telescope towards Coma Berenices, a dwarf Spheroidal galaxy, for 2-hours of observation, and we find no significant continuum radio emission, which could be attributed to dark matter annihilation, from our target.
+Searching for associated synchrotron emissions can test the dark matter interpretation for this excess.
+We geared the Five-hundred-meter Aperture Spherical radio Telescope (FAST) towards Coma Berenices (a dwarf Spheroidal galaxy) for 2-hours of observation, and found no significant continuum radio emission, which could { put constraints on the dark matter annihilation cross section}, from our target.
 We set very stringent annihilation cross-section constraints, with roughly an order of magnitude improvement over a large range of masses compared with previous radio searches.
-The dark matter scenario for the Galactic center $\gamma$-ray excess is in tension with the FAST observation for reasonable choices of astrophysical factors, including diffusion coefficient, diffusion radius and magnetic field.
-But with the combination of a small diffusion radius and a large diffusion coefficient, the $\mu^+\mu^-$ channel for the excess could still survive.
-Further radio observations by the FAST and other radio telescopes may reveal more about the dark matter properties.
+The dark matter scenario for the Galactic center $\gamma$-ray excess is in tension with the FAST observation for reasonable choices of astrophysical factors. {But considering the large uncertainty on astrophysical parameters, such as the magnetic field, the diffusion coefficient, and the diffusion radius, and on DM halo parameters, the dark matter interpretation for the excess could still survive.} Further radio observations by the FAST and other radio telescopes may reveal more about the dark matter properties.